CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 ### Parts of a card
 Cards in Magic contain a lot of information!
 Look at the card below:

 <img src="https://cards.scryfall.io/large/front/0/8/084b7337-c06f-4cbf-8fc0-0b20c221f1dc.jpg?1562300290" alt="Lightning Strike" style="width:325px;"/>

 The top line of a card contains its name, in this case Lightning Strike, and its **mana cost**, the symbols to the right of the name.
-You can pay this this cost by tapping lands to produce mana.
+You can pay this cost by tapping lands to produce mana.
 This card costs 2 mana total, and at least 1 must be red mana.
 Below the art is the type line, where the cards types and any subtypes are specified.
 Lightning Strike is an instant.
 On the far right of the type line is the set symbol, which you can use to tell what set a card was printed in; this has no effect on the game.
 The large box just below the type line is the card's rules text.
 Lightning Strike's rules text is straightforward; it will deal 3 damage to any target.
+Sometimes there will be *italicized* text on a card.
+If this text is contained in parentheses, it is called reminder text; it serves as a quick reminder on an ability.
+If it is below the rules it is called flavor text; this has no effect on the game but can help you to feel immersed in the world.

 Let's take a look at another card:

 <img src="https://cards.scryfall.io/large/front/3/5/350c41af-18e5-4ce8-b3b1-64baa85b1acb.jpg?1562197862" alt="Serra Angel" style="width:325px;"/>